 Meanwhile, tankless water heaters use up less energy and require less space.
 If you’re looking to save money and be more environmentally friendly, a tankless heater is the way to go.
-Typically, they are between 24 and 34% more efficient than conventional heaters.
+Typically, they are between 24 and 34% more efficient

 What Makes Them Unique?